Korota-21/blog-system/README.md

 ## About BlogSystem

-Blog system is a Laravel application that gives the users the ability to:
+Blog system is a Laravel application that gives the user the ability to:
 - Register and login
 - View posts
 - Create a post